IngoSchelterUBT/BTevalSpec/readme.md

   #OR
   - [densft01r.cube,densft01i.cube] #     or lists of [real,imag] Gaussian cube files
   - [densft02r.cube,densft02i.cube]
+  #OR
+  - densft01i.cube                  #     or imag-valued Gaussian cube files with the --imag to the decouple command option
+  - densft02i.cube
   #...
   densen:                           #   the list of w_k (same order)
   - 0.131990